wojoo/30sGame/README.md

 # 30 seconds game - Describe and guess the word

-Based on: Charades_Game_In_JavaScript by Kathy Liu
+Adapted from the original files: Charades_Game_In_JavaScript by Kathy Liu